 Ingredients Resources and Substitutions

 Garlic.
-I max out the fresh garlic for the marinade.
-If you don't like dealing with fresh garlic, you can substitute 2 teaspoons garlic powder.
-I normally wouldn't support substituting garlic powder for fresh garlic, but because most of the other flavors are dried spices, garlic powder is fine.
+Max out the fresh garlic for the marinade.
+If you don't like dealing with fresh garlic, substitute 2 teaspoons garlic powder.
+I normally wouldn't support substituting garlic powder for fresh, but because most of the other flavors are dried spices, garlic powder is fine.

 Aji Amarillo Paste.
 Aji amarillo is a yellow-orange spicy chili pepper that's native to Peru.
 We don't have easy access to it here in the US, but it's not impossible to buy the paste format in jars online.
 If you can't find aji amarillo, use any other hot sauce like sriracha or gohchujang.

 Soy Sauce.
-I use tamari, which is a Japanese soy sauce made without wheat, so it's gluten-free.
+I use tamari, a Japanese soy sauce made without wheat, so it's gluten-free.
 Regular soy sauce is fine.
 This is the brand of organic tamari I use.

 Lime or Lemon Juice.
 Use whatever you have.
-The citrus is more there for the acid than the flavor.
-Which means you could also substitute an equivalent amount of vinegar if you don't have citrus on hand not everyone has just walk out to the backyard and pluck a lemon off a tree like Ina Garten.
+Citrus is there for acid than flavor, which means you could also substitute an equivalent amount of vinegar if you don't have citrus on hand.
+Not everyone can just walk out to the backyard and pluck a lemon off a tree like Ina Garten.

 Dried Oregano.
 There are several types of dried oregano.
 The one you would probably want to use for this is Mexican oregano.
 However, I have a ton of Sicilian oregano because I love its crazy earthy intensity, so that's what I use.

 Ground Cumin.
-This gives the rub/marinade it's characteristic smoky flavor without having to spit-roast the cauliflower over an actual wood fire.
+Cumin gives the rub/marinade its characteristic smoky flavor without having to spit-roast the cauliflower over an actual wood fire.

-Olive or a neutral oil to help the marinade stick to the cauliflower
+Olive or a neutral oil to help the marinade stick to the cauliflower.
+For roasting or grilling, this oil is one of the best.

 Tools and Equipment to Make Whole Roasted Cauliflower Head